Search engine optimization best practices are always evolving, and this year is no different.

 Want more?
 Check out my list of 24 SEO tests you should be running.

-This year, it’s all about quality, being technically correct and innovating!
-Good luck in 2019.
+This year, it’s all about quality, being technically correct and innovating, despite the challenges!
+Good luck in 2021.